luisfortizvelasquezsr27-prog/Poverty-Thresholds-and-Violent-Crime-Evidence-of-Nonlinear-Socioeconomic-Distress-across-the-U.S/README.md

 For this purpose, I use county-level crime data and socioeconomic indicators from the American Community Survey (ACS), and then compare traditional econometric models with machine learning approaches to identify nonlinear relationships and potential tipping points.

-The central finding is that poverty exhibits a threshold effect around **16.6%**, beyond which predicted violent crime rates increase substantially more rapidly.
+The central finding is that poverty exhibits a threshold effect around **16.6%**, beyond which predicted violent crime rates increase much more rapidly.
 Unemployment, however, displays a positive but more gradual relationship with crime.

 ## Research Question